Neil Farrugia: Shamrock Rovers

 On 26 June 2019, it was announced that Farrugia had signed for Shamrock Rovers.
 On 3 November 2019, he came off the bench in the 2019 FAI Cup Final, as his side won the trophy after a penalty shootout win over Dundalk at the Aviva Stadium.
 He was part of the squad that won the 2020 League of Ireland Premier Division, his first time winning the title.
 His first few years at the club were blighted with injuries, resulting in a large amount of fixtures being missed, with 17 appearances being the highest amount he made in a season up until 2022.
 After an impressive campaign in 2022 and continued good form in 2023, Farrugia's form saw him called up to the Republic of Ireland squad for a training camp in May 2023.

 Farrugia made the most appearances of his career in his last season in Tallaght which included goals in the 2024–25 UEFA Europa League against NK Celje and in the 2024–25 UEFA Conference League against FK Borac Banja Luka as Rovers became the first Irish side to qualify for the knockout stages of a UEFA club competition.

 Barnsley

 On 3 January 2025, Farrugia signed a two-and-a-half year contract with EFL League One club Barnsley on a free transfer, after his contract at Shamrock Rovers had ended at the end of the previous month.
+On 21 January 2026, he scored his first goal for the club, in a 5–2 win over Manchester United U21 in an EFL Trophy game at Oakwell.
+He made 30 appearances in all competitions for the club, scoring 1 goal by January 2026, when he was linked with a move away from the club.

+Dundee United

+On 14 January 2026, Farrugia signed for Scottish Premiership club Dundee United for an undisclosed fee on a two-and-a-half year contract.